GT-RIPL/UNO-IC/classification/README.md

 ```

 ## Training a CrossEntropy Baseline
-- We use 4 RTX 2080 Ti machines to the model.
+- We use 4 RTX 2080 Ti machines to train the model.
 ```
 python train.py --config ./configs/place365.yaml
 ```